 Southern Baptists of Texas Convention (SBTC): SBTC and out of state partners are responding to recovery needs, primarily chainsaws, in Jasper, Spring, and Texarkana.
 SBTC is supporting a shelter at the Galveston County Fairgrounds with a shower unit.
-To date, SBTC has provided 26 showers and has dedicated 450 volunteer hours.
+To date, SBTC has provided 20 meals and 31 showers, and dedicated 450 volunteer hours.